 Square brings mobile credit card processing to the masses with a minuscule square credit card reader that plugs into the audio jack of popular mobile devices.
 The card reader and app are free, and there's no monthly service fee.
 There’s no setup fee, no monthly fee and no contract.
 The transaction fees, however, aren't the lowest on the market.

 Because both small businesses and consumers can use Square, you don’t have to have a merchant account.
 It does require you to provide information about your bank account along with a credit card number and your Social Security number so it can verify your identity and run a credit check.

-Square has all the right organizational security measures in place to protect information.
-Actual credit card information isn’t stored on the merchant’s device but is transferred and stored with 128-bit encryption (SSL certified by VeriSign).
+Square has all the right organizational security measures in place to protect your customers' information.
+Actual credit card information isn’t stored on your phone or tablet, and the app is password-protected.
 As required by law, Square is PCI-DSS level one compliant.
-The app is password protected.